Koilocyte: History

-With the advent of the PAP smear in 1941 for the diagnosis of cervical lesions numerous cytological observations were made over a short period of time.
-In 1951, Canadian gynaecologist/ cytologist Dr J. Earnest Ayre described and illustrated halo cells while working in Miami.
+With the advent of the PAP smear in 1941 for the diagnosis of cervical lesions, numerous cytological observations were made over a short period of time.
+In 1951, the Canadian gynaecologist/cytologist James Ernest Ayre described and illustrated halo cells while working in Miami.
 He described these squamous cells of the uterine cervix to be having a perinuclear clearing, mono or bi-nucleate with poor keratinizing features and hyperchromatic atypical nuclei.
 He also proposed that these vacuolated cells were pre-cancerous and being always found in association with chronic inflammatory cells, must be caused by a long standing inflammation of infection either viral or otherwise.
 He said that the presence of these vacuoles denoted a degenerative change of the cell.

 In a letter of correspondence to the Wiley online library celebrating the 57th birthday of koilocytes, Leopold G. Koss recounts on how he and his associate technician Grace Durfee came across these cells.
 In 1955 George Papanicolaou, a three times visitor to their laboratory noticed the cells in cervical smears and labelled them 'dyskaryotic', but failed to realise the potential of their unusual appearance.
 Koss and Durfee, fascinated by these cells, further described them in a series of lectures on cytopathology in Europe in the year 1955.

 As he studied the cells the feature that struck him the most was their hollow appearance and he related this largely to a term used to describe hollow nails- Koilonychias and hence the name Koilocytosis.
 In 1956 they published their findings in a study titled “Unusual patterns of squamous epithelium of the uterine cervix: cytological and pathologic study of Koilocytic atypia” where koilocytes were described as- 'large epithelial cells with relatively small but irregularly shaped hyperchromatic nuclei surrounded by glycogen negative clear halos'.
 Subsequently zur Hansen associated koilocytes to the Human Papilloma virus in his article “Human papillomaviruses and their possible role in squamous cell carcinomas” in the year 1977 for which he received the Nobel Prize in 2008.